 90. Helps you Deal with Sport Setbacks

 “Any athlete, regardless of ability, will experience sadness and even depression when injured,” says sports psychologist Justin Ross.
-In this hard time, meditation helps re-gaining the emotional balance and soothing pain.
+In this hard time, meditation helps re-gaining the emotional balance and soothes pain.

 91. Reduces Muscle Tension